simonedegiacomi/goboxserver/README.md

 # GoBoxServer
-This is the repository of the GoBoxServer.
-This server expose the API used to manage user registration and the comunication between the Stage and the Client
+This is the repository of the GoBox Server.
+This server expose the API used to manage user registration and the comunication between the clients

 ## What is GoBox
 GoBox is a platform that let you create your personal cloud easily.
 You just need